Updated Mar 05, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics turns open‑text comments into clear priorities for management studies.
-It shows topic and sentiment trends for communication with academic staff over time, with drill‑downs by school, programme and cohort.
+It shows topic and sentiment trends for communication with academic staff over time, with drill‑downs by school, programme, and cohort.
 You get like‑for‑like comparisons across CAH subject groups and demographics, and export‑ready summaries for programme boards and quick briefings.
-The platform helps teams act on what to fix now and what to scale, avoiding anecdote‑driven decisions.
+The platform helps teams decide what to fix now and what to scale, without relying on anecdotes.
+If you want definitions for terms like topic and sentiment, see the student feedback analysis glossary.

 Request a walkthrough